 The pharmacy is located in the reception area of the hospital.
 In addition to pharmaceuticals, you’ll find many personal items and small gifts.
 The pharmacy operates between 8:00am and 7:00pm weekdays, 9:00am – 4:00pm on weekends.
 Please note some prescriptions maybe difficult to obtain through other pharmacies.

-Lakes Café is located next to the hospital reception.
+My Kind of Food café is located next to the hospital reception.

 |Monday - Friday